boldbi/nodejs-sample/README.md

      npm install
      ```

-  3. To run the samples, use the below command:
+  3. Finally, run the application using the below command

      ```bash
      node embed.js